poinck/ocelot/README.md

 **slock colors**
 If you want a ocelot color theme for your lock screen, you can use the config from “tweaks/slock-1.4_config.h“.

+**sxiv config**
+If you want a ocelot theme for your sxiv, you can use the config from “tweaks/sxiv-24_config.h“ as a template or inspiration.

 ## Keys
 How to use `ocelot`?
 All keyboard-shortcuts can be changed in `config.h` (needs recompile and restart):